mideind/Tokenizer/README.rst

 Changelog
 ---------

+* Version 2.0.5: Fixed bug where single uppercase letters were erroneously being recognized as abbreviations, causing prepositions such as 'Í' and 'Á' at the beginning of sentences to be misunderstood in ReynirPackage
 * Version 2.0.4: Added imperfect abbreviations (*amk.*, *osfrv.*); recognized *klukkan hálf tvö* as a ``TOK.TIME``
 * Version 2.0.3: Fixed bug in ``detokenize()`` where abbreviations, domains